jsigman/Duke-Singapore-MLSS-2019/README.md

-# Duke/Duke-NUS Machine Learning Summer School 2019
+# Duke/Duke-NUS Plus Data Science Workshop 2019

-Welcome to the Duke/Singapore Machine Learning Summer School 2019!
+Welcome to the Duke/Duke-NUS Plus Data Science Workshop 2019!
 This repository will contain the lecture materials and assignments for the hands-on TensorFlow sessions.

 While there is no hard requirement to attend these sessions or complete the exercises, we do strongly recommend them!